DanceLife/One-SCSS/README.md

 ## Cloning the repository

 Open a command prompt and change directory into the folder of your preference.
-Assuming you have Git installed, entering the following line will clone this repository and create a new folder (one-css) with the content of it.
+Assuming you have Git installed, entering the following line will clone the repository and create a new folder (one-css) with the content of it.

 `git clone https://github.com/DanceLife/One-SCSS.git one-css`